XyLearningProgramming/helm.x3huang.dev/README.md

 # helm.x3huang.dev

 This repository manages all `helm` charts for my personal site for blogging [x3huang.dev](https://x3huang.dev) using `helmfile`.
-Deployments are automated via CI/CD pipelines that deploy to a VPS over SSH.
+Deployments are automated via CI/CD pipelines that deploy to a VPS over HTTP.

 ## Features

 - **Declarative Management**: Use `helmfile` to declare, manage, and deploy multiple Helm charts.
 - **Automated CI/CD**: Integration with GitHub Actions for continuous delivery.
-- **Streamlined Workflow**: Custom scripts for rendering and applying configurations.
+- **Streamlined Workflow**: `helmfile` commands for rendering and applying configurations.
+- **Env Values and Secrets Management**: Use values differ by environment in `./values` and injected by helmfile.

 ## Prerequisites